 Air present in between the pore space of soil is called the soil air.
 This soil air helps in the growth of the aerobic organisms present in the soil.
 Soil air is found in between crumbs called inter-crumbs pores and pores within the crumbs called crumbs pores.

 A well-aerated soil is the one in which gases are available for the growth of plants and the macro or microorganisms present in it.
 But soil aeration gets affected due to excess moisture present in soil and gaseous exchange.

 Reasons for poor aeration

-- Soil moisture – when a soil receives excess amount of moisture then waterlogging condition is developed.
-And this condition generally occurs due to poor drainage, fine-textured soil with minimum macropores, and it also occurs in well-drained soil when there is an excess supply of water in soil.
+- Soil moisture – when a soil receives an excessive amount of moisture then the water-logging condition is developed.
+And this condition generally occurs due to poor drainage, fine-textured soil with minimum macropores, and it also occurs in well-drained soil when there is an excess supply of water in the soil.
 These can affect the growth of the plant and also the useful organisms present in the soil.